AntonioFeijaoUK/hackercode/docs/game01/index.md

 When you find it, ssh into to it and them game begins!
 Note the login message.

-Can you now find the password that decrypts the first file to reveal the hidden message?
+Can you now find the password that decrypts the first file to reveal the hidden message in it?

 ## How files were encrypted and how to decrypt them